sit/wrkb/kb/champions/sona.md

 - description: 'After casting three basic abilities for 3 times, Sona''s next attack will be empowered dealing 20 - 160 ( +15% AP ) bonus magic damage , stunning the
     target for 0.5 seconds.
 Casting basic abilities creates a non-stacking buff aura for 3 seconds.
-Hymm of Valor-Staccato : Bonus damage increased to 8 ( +6% AP ) magic damage .
+Grants full stack of passive at respawn.
+Hymn of Valor-Staccato : Bonus damage increased to 8 ( +6% AP ) magic damage .
 Aria of Perseverance-Diminuendo : Reduces damage dealt by the target by 25% ( +4% AP ) for 3 seconds.
 Song of Celerity-Tempo : Slows by 40% (+4% AP ) for 2 seconds.
-Cooldown of basic abilities will be reduced ( level X 2% - 20%
+Cooldown of basic abilities will be reduced ( level X 2% - 20% ).'
-    ).'
   name: Power Chord
   slot: P
 - cooldowns: